 The term ‘piggyback’ describes the process by which monitoring data for host B is piggybacked (so to speak) with the data queried from host A.

 These days piggyback is used in many other monitoring plug-ins, e.g. in monitoring AWS, Azure, Kubernetes, or Docker.
-It is also very easy to use the piggyback mechanism yourself if you want to implement your own check plug-ins in which you want to map data from one source to any host.
+It is also very easy to use the piggyback mechanism yourself if you want to implement your own check plug-ins in which you want to transfer data from one source to any other host(s).

 2. The Piggyback principle